Spring Garden Revival

 Understanding Thatch Buildup in Northbrook’s Heavy Clay Soils

 Northbrook’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
 The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
-Humid Illinois summers promote rapid Kentucky bluegrass growth, further contributing to thatch accumulation.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases thrive.
+Humid Illinois summers further promote rapid Kentucky bluegrass growth, increasing thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns experience compounded drainage issues, restricted air movement to roots, and increased susceptibility to fungal diseases like summer patch.
 Key indicators that dethatching is needed include:

 Northbrook Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

 Dethatching near Northbrook’s wetlands, streams, and conservation lands requires careful coordination with the Environmental Commission or Sustainability Board.
 Work within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may require permits and adherence to buffer zone regulations.
-Erosion control is critical, especially on clay soils prone to severe runoff when bare.
-During the spring dethatching window (April-May), be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species.
-For guidance on permits, seasonal restrictions, and compliance procedures, contact:
+Erosion control is especially critical on heavy clay soils, which are highly prone to sediment runoff when bare.
+During the spring dethatching window (April-May), property owners and contractors must also be aware of wildlife breeding seasons—visual surveys for nesting birds are recommended, and work may be restricted to protect ground-nesting species.
+For guidance on permits, buffer requirements, and environmental best practices, contact:

 Northbrook Sustainability Commission